Characters of the Uncharted series: Jason Dante

 Jason Dante is an old friend of Drake's who halfway helps him find a lost city of Spaniards, and an antagonist of Uncharted: Golden Abyss.
 He is voiced by Jason Spisak.

-He has a rivalry with Marisa Chase, and after he betrays Drake, the latter teams up with Marisa to stop Dante and his band of pirates.
+He has a rivalry with Marisa Chase, and after he betrays Drake, the latter teams up with Marisa to stop Dante and his band of mercenaries.
 A Geiger counter in Chase's pack indicates that the gold in the Throne of Gold is radioactive.
-Dante arrives and reveals he knew about the treasure being radioactive and plans to strip-mine Quivira and litter the gold through the black market.
-Nathan and Dante get into an intense fist-fight with Nathan coming out on top.
+Dante arrives and reveals he knew about the treasure being radioactive, planning to strip-mine Quivira and litter the gold through the black market.
+Nathan and Dante get into an intense fistfight, with Nathan coming out on top.
 Nathan and Chase leave Dante by the Throne of Gold after he refuses Nate's offer to leave with him and Chase.
 Chase then detonates the bombs in the caverns to seal it.
 As she and Nathan flee, the caverns begin to collapse, killing Dante and any of his mercenaries still in the cave system.
-Dante is known for his greed, even while he and Nathan were friends, and it becomes his undoing.
+Dante was known for his greed, even while he and Nathan were friends, and it becomes his undoing.